About Cialis-a-time

 As with most conundrums in life, there’s guilt and then there’s guilt; making the distinction between the two can make a big difference in our lives.

 There is an newish saying that may be helpful: “Feel the guilt, and do it anyway.”
-We’d be well advised to try this one for size once a while.
+We’d be well advised to try this one on for size once a while.

 Take for example the lonely parent whose child has long been her “world.”
 The son or daughter has unknowingly sacrificed their young adult life out of guilt — curtailing dating interests, breaking plans with friends — because they don’t want to leave poor mom home alone on a Saturday night.